Thalidomide: Pharmacology

-Thalidomide also binds to and acts as an antagonist of the androgen receptor (AR) and hence is a nonsteroidal antiandrogen (NSAA) of some capacity.
+Thalidomide also binds to and acts as an antagonist of the androgen receptor and hence is a nonsteroidal antiandrogen of some capacity.
 In accordance, it can produce gynecomastia and sexual dysfunction as side effects in men.

 Chirality and biological activity

 Thalidomide is provided as a racemic mixture of two enantiomers; while there are reports that only one of the enantiomers may cause birth defects, the body converts each enantiomer into the other through mechanisms that are not well understood.
-The (R)-enantiomer has the desired sedative effect while the (S)-enantiomer harbors embryo-toxic and teratogenic effect.
-The hypothesis that the tragedy could be avoided in this case by using a single enantiomer is misleading and pointless, because it was later demonstrated that the “safe” R-thalidomide undergoes an in vivo chiral inversion to the “teratogenic” S-thalidomide.
-Under biological conditions, the enantiomers interconvert [bidirectional chiral inversion - (R)- to (S)- and vice versa].
+The (R)-enantiomer has the desired sedative effect while the (S)-enantiomer harbors embryo-toxic and teratogenic effects.
+The use of R-thalidomide does not remove the risk of birth defects, as it was demonstrated that the "safe" R-thalidomide undergoes an in vivo chiral inversion to the teratogenic S-thalidomide.
+Under biological conditions, the enantiomers interconvert (bidirectional chiral inversion – (R)- to (S)- and vice versa).

 Chemistry

-Thalidomide is racemic; while S-thalidomide is the bioactive form of the molecule, the individual enantiomers can racemize to each other due to the acidic hydrogen at the chiral centre, which is the carbon of the glutarimide ring bonded to the phthalimide substituent.
+Thalidomide is a chiral molecule, and when synthesized is formed as racemic; while S-thalidomide is the bioactive form of the molecule, the individual enantiomers can racemize to each other due to the acidic hydrogen at the chiral centre, which is the carbon of the glutarimide ring bonded to the phthalimide substituent.
 The racemization process can occur in vivo.
 The process of conversion of one enantiomer to its mirror-image version with no other change in the molecule is called chiral inversion.

 Celgene Corporation originally synthesized thalidomide using a three-step sequence starting with L-glutamic acid treatment, but this has since been reformed by the use of L-glutamine.
 As shown in the image below, N-carbethoxyphthalimide (1) can react with L-glutamine to yield N-phthaloyl-L-glutamine (2).
 Cyclization of N-phthaloyl-L-glutamine occurs using carbonyldiimidazole, which then yields thalidomide (3).
 Celgene Corporation's original method resulted in a 31% yield of S-thalidomide, whereas the two-step synthesis yields 85–93% product that is 99% pure.

+In 2023, it is reported that phthalic anhydride and L-glutamine under suitable conditions can react directly to form thalidomide.
+In the procedure, phthalic anhydride and L-glutamine are grounded and added into toluene solvent.
+The solution, along with triethylamine and acetic anhydride, is refluxed at ~110°C for 9 hours; after that the solution goes through a simple vacuum filtration procedure to obtain the product.